KraBence/AML-Fingerprint_project/baseline/README.md

 We have developed two models: one for predicting gender and another for predicting hand (left or right).
 Both models share the same architecture, consisting of three residual blocks followed by a fully connected layer for classification.

 ## Gender Prediction
-To predict gender, load the model from the file 'gender_predict.pt'.
+To predict gender, load the model from the file 'gender_predict_base.pt'.
 Ensure that in both test_dataloader() and val_dataloader(), the target value is set to 'gender'.
 The accuracy on the test set is %.

 ## Hand Prediction
-To predict hand, load the model from the file 'hand_predict.pt'.
+To predict hand, load the model from the file 'hand_predict_base.pt'.
 Ensure that in both test_dataloader() and val_dataloader(), the target value is set to 'hand'.
 The accuracy on the test set is %.

 ## Data Splitting